 An SSL Certificate ensures a secure encrypted connection between a browser (your site visitor) and a server (your website), therefore protecting important details exchanged during each session – such as credit card or passport details, etc. Thus, if your users do not share any sensitive data with your site – the need of using HTTPS is rather minimal.

-Note: While there are tons of guides and tutorials on how to migrate from HTTP to HTTPS, and it all seems easy and straightforward, we recommend consulting with technical support before diving into shifting to HTTPS, as this may cause multiple errors and broken website links if not performed correctly.
+Note: While there are tons of guides and tutorials on how to migrate from HTTP to HTTPS, and it all seems easy and straightforward, we recommend consulting with technical support before switching to HTTPS, as this may cause multiple errors and broken website links if not performed correctly.

 Use a CDN Service